Swendude/JS-functions/index.md

       var triple = num => num * 3;
       ```

 Arrow functions have some limitations that you will see later, but they are a great tool if you want to quickly define a function without giving it a name.
 This is handy when you want to use a **higher order function**.
-Higher order functions are functions that take other function as their arguments.
+Higher order functions are functions that take other functions as their arguments.

 An useful example of a higher order function is the ```Array.map()``` function (it is a function that belongs to an array, you'll learn more about this later).
 It takes a function as an argument and applies that to every element of the array and then returns the new array.
-The argument to map should be a function that takes a single element from the array as an argument and return a new element.
+The argument to map should be a function that takes a single element from the array as an argument and returns a new element.
 Let's use our ```triple``` function from before:

 ```javascript
 function triple(num) {